Podocarpus totara: Human use

 The wood is hard, straight-grained, and very resistant to rot, especially its heartwood.
 Due to its durability, tōtara wood was often used for fence posts, floor pilings, and railway sleepers.
 It is also prized for its carving properties, and was the primary wood used in Māori carving.
-It was the primary wood used to make waka in traditional Maori boat building due to its relatively light weight (about 25% lighter than kauri), long, straight lengths, and natural oils in the wood that help prevent rotting.
+It was the primary wood used to make waka (canoes) in traditional Māori boat building due to its relatively light weight (about 25% lighter than kauri), long, straight lengths, and natural oils in the wood that help prevent rotting.
 Tōtara could be drilled with chert points to make holes near the edges of the timber without splitting.
 In larger tōtara waka, three or more sections were laced together with flax rope.
 A tōtara waka took at least a year to make using stone adzes.